rklymentiev/py-for-neuro/chapters/chapter5.md

 <center><img src="io/json.png"></img></center>

-The structure of the file is always key-value.
+The structure of the file is always in a "key-value" format.
 For this example we have data set parameters such as name, authors and version.
 The values can be strings, lists, or another nested key-value object.

 To read/write JSON files in Python we use `json` package, but the whole procedure is pretty the same as for working with text files.
 JSON files are loaded as a dictionary into Python.